If you grew up a fan of comic books, you remember the Bat Signal.

 “We’re the only brick-and-mortar, cat-only rescue in the area,” she says.
 “When we looked at the data from local pounds, it was clear that cats were at much higher risk.

-While they’ve cared for up to 225 at once, the Downtown Fargo shelter typically houses about 40-50 cats and kittens at a given time.
-Every cat that arrives receives comprehensive medical care, including deworming, vaccinations, FIV (feline immunodeficiency virus) and FeLV (feline leukemia virus), and spay or neuter surgery.
-If a cat requires additional care such as dental work, amputation, eye surgery, or treatment for illness, Cat’s Cradle ensures that those needs are met and paid for before adoption.
+While they’ve cared for up to 225 animals at once, the Downtown Fargo shelter typically houses about 40-50 cats and kittens at a given time, with anywhere from 100-175 in their foster care program.
+Every cat that arrives receives comprehensive medical care, including deworming, vaccinations, FIV (feline immunodeficiency virus) and FeLV (feline leukemia virus) tests, microchips, and spay or neuter surgery.
+If a cat requires additional care such as dental work, amputation, eye surgery, emergency surgery, or treatment for illness, Cat’s Cradle ensures that those needs are met and paid for before adoption.

-Corky had a condition called bilateral arthrogryposis of the tarsus, and in a world before CATS Cradle, he wouldn’t have made it.
+Corky had a condition called bilateral arthrogryposis of the tarsus, and in a world before CATS Cradle existed, he wouldn’t have made it.

-“Basically, he had no mobility at all,” Adams-Ventzke explains.
-“His legs could not bend or move.
-The joints were just fused together, and there was no way for him to walk.
+“Basically, he had no mobility in his joints at all,” Adams-Ventzke explains.
+“His back legs could not bend or move independently.
+The joints were just fused together, and there was no way for him to walk normally.
+He dragged himself around, causing injury to his feet and legs.
 I called every vet in town and in the surrounding area, and nobody would touch this cat with a 10-foot pole.
 They all said: ‘There’s nothing we can do for this cat.’”

-As fate would have it, one of the vet techs at Dr. Dan Burchill’s clinic in Casselton came across Corky’s story on CATS Cradle’s Facebook page, and after learning more about the case, Dr. Burchill offered to help.
+As fate would have it, one of Dr. Dan Burchill’s vet techs at Casselton Veterinary Services in Casselton came across Corky’s story on CATS Cradle’s Facebook page, and after learning more about the case, Dr. Burchill offered to help.

 But that wasn’t the end of the story.

 Corky became something of a viral sensation, racking up tens of thousands of social media followers and raising $20,000 in just 24 hours on Facebook.
-He won a contest to grace the inaugural issue of Modern Cat magazine, was featured in two episodes of an Australian soap opera, and was included in a deck of cards for internet-sensation cats.
+He won a contest to grace the inaugural issue of Modern Cat magazine, and his story was featured in two episodes of an Australian soap opera called “The Neighbours,” on three episodes of a viral video show called “Right This Minute,” and on Wolf Blitzer’s show on CNN.
+His image was also included in a deck of cards for internet-sensation cats.

 “He put us on the map,” says Adams-Ventzke.

-More importantly, it showed her the power that social media had to tell the stories of the shelter cats and reach people across the country.
+More importantly, it showed her the power that social media had to tell the stories of the shelter cats and reach people beyond just the local community.

-“There’s a gal in Colorado who’s adopted several (cats) from us, and she always goes for the special-needs ones,” Adams-Ventzke says.
-“If I need someone, she’s my go-to.
-And I deliver them to her (on my own dime).
+“There’s a very kind woman in Colorado who’s adopted several (cats) from us, and she always goes for the special-needs ones,” Adams-Ventzke says.
+“If I need a really special adopter, she’s my go-to.
+And we even deliver them to her (on our own dime).
 We’ve done it three times for her.

 “Then there’s a lady down in North Carolina who had an FIV colony in her house, and she just rescued FIV cats.
 Probably because of Corky, she got on our page and started seeing all the other things we would post.
-She reached out and said, ‘Hey, I think I can take these two.’
-That one took me about three weeks to arrange transport for because part of it was done through what they call the ‘underground kitty railroad,’ where one person will take a cat, drive it 45 minutes to an hour to the next town, and then hand them off to the next person.”
+She reached out about FIV-positive Sam and Dean and said, ‘Hey, I think I can take these two.’
+That one took me about three weeks to arrange transport for because part of it was done through Imagine Home.
+It’s sort of what they call the ‘underground kitty railroad,’ where one person will take a cat, drive it 45 minutes to an hour to the next town, and then hand them off to the next person and the next until they get to their destination.”

-Then there was the hoard rescue in North Fargo.
+Then there was their first big hoard rescue in North Fargo.

-“I got a phone call from a lady who said they were tearing down a house, and there were like 30 cats there,” Adams-Ventzke says.
-“She said there were bulldozers out there and ready to go, so ‘call your people.’
-I called my connections in media, told them to meet us at the house, and we went there and got them to stop the demo.
-They ended up giving us three days to get the trapped cats out of there.”
+“I got a phone call that tipped me off that there was a house being demolished, and there were like 30 cats there,” Adams-Ventzke says.
+“She said there were bulldozers out there, and they had already taken down the garage and injured one of the cats so she asked if I could ‘call my people.’
+My first call was to my connections in media, and my second call was to my cofounders (Carol, Amber, and Jill), and I told them to meet me at the house.
+We got there in time to stop the demo.
+They ended up giving us three days to get the cats caught and out of there.”

-All of this work takes money, of course, and that’s why an event like Giving Hearts Day is so essential to a small, understaffed organization like CATS Cradle.
+All of this work takes money, of course, and that’s why an event like Giving Hearts Day is so essential to a small, plucky organization like CATS Cradle.

-“If it weren’t for Giving Hearts Day, I don’t know how we would do it,” says Adams-Ventzke, who estimates that about 40-45 percent of CATS Cradle’s medical budget is funded through GHD donations.
+“If it weren’t for Giving Hearts Day, I don’t know how we would do it,” says Adams-Ventzke, who says that much of CATS Cradle’s medical budget is funded through GHD donations.
 “We rely heavily on Giving Hearts Day.”

 “My whole thing has always been: I’m going to tell the story, and then let people do what they’re going to do.
 I’m going to say: This is what we need.
-And if you can’t donate, then you can still help share our story.
+If you can donate, great.
+And if you can’t donate, then you can still help by sharing our story.
 That’s what I do.
 I leave it up to them.
-And all they have to do is look at our history and see what we’ve done and see that it’s always a ‘the cat comes first’ mindset.”
+And all they have to do is look at our history and see what we’ve done and see that it’s always a ‘cat comes first’ mindset.”

 About CATS Cradle Shelter